 1. The process of financial planning helps you set goals

 Financial plans help individuals create and set goals to work towards.
-Goals give people direction and purpose in their lives.
+Goals are what give people direction and purpose in their lives.
 When individuals have clear goals in mind, it gives them something to focus on.

 Financial goals are important for people to have when it comes to having a stable and enjoyable life.
 Personal finances are an intimate part of every person’s life because money is often a medium to help people achieve their most cherished life goals.
 It’s particularly important to balance short-term, medium-term, and long-term goals with your finances.